Orange-Cyberdefense/awesome-industrial-protocols/README.md

 - [An Overview of Wireless IoT Protocol Security in the Smart Home Domain](https://arxiv.org/abs/1801.07090) - Stefan Marksteiner, Víctor Juan Expósito Jiménez, Heribert Vallant, Herwig Zeiner (2018)
 ### Tools
 - [KillerBee](https://github.com/riverloopsec/killerbee) - IEEE 802.15.4/ZigBee Security Research Toolkit
+- [Mirage](https://github.com/RCayre/mirage) - Framework dedicated to the security analysis of wireless communications

 > All unreviewed AI-generated data is marked with `*`.<br>
 AI is used as a search engine with an extra step.
 It is never used to find